 Slip and Fall Injury Lawyer Trenton

 If you or a loved one were injured as a result of a Slip or Trip and Fall, there are some important and quite unique laws in New Jersey which will dictate whether you can bring a claim or not.
-However, before we discuss that aspect of the law, the main lesson to be learned from a slip and fall or even a trip and fall is that simply because you fall on someone else’s property does not mean that you have an unfettered right to make a claim.
-First you must prove that the owner knew or should have known that the condition was there in the first place.
+However, before we discuss that aspect of the law, the main lesson to be learned from a slip and fall, or even a trip and fall, is that simply because you are injured on someone else’s property does not mean that you have an unfettered right to make a claim.
+First, you must prove that the owner knew or should have known that the condition was there in the first place.
 This is true no matter what the condition.
-However, the nature of the condition could be a useful piece of evidence as to whether the owner knew or should have know the condition preexisted the fall.
+However, the nature of the condition could be a useful piece of evidence in determining whether the owner knew or should have known the condition preexisted the fall.

 Trenton Lawyer for Slip and Fall Injury

-Actual notice is proof that the owner of the property knew the condition existed and failed to correct same or warn if not correctable.
-This is very difficult to prove unless the owners itself were to have created the condition.
-A spill in a supermarket or product that fell to the floor and caused someone to trip is usually a transient condition and very difficult to prove that the store knew was there and failed to clean it up.
+Actual notice is proof that the owner of the property knew the condition existed, and failed to correct same, or warn if not correctable.
+This is very difficult to prove unless the owners themselves created the condition.
+For example, A spill in a supermarket or product that fell to the floor and caused someone to trip is usually a transient condition, and very difficult to prove that the store knew was there and failed to clean it up.

-Constructive notice talks about what the defendant should have known as opposed to what they knew.
-For example, the store in the paragraph above needs to have procedures in place to inspect its property to be able to identify tripping and slipping hazards.
-If the store has no set procedure then an argument can be made that they should have known about the condition.
-Also, the nature of the condition can be important also.
+Constructive notice deals with what the defendant should have known, rather than what they knew.
+For example, the store in the example above needs to have procedures in place to inspect its property to be able to identify tripping and slipping hazards.
+If the store has no set procedure, then an argument can be made that they should have known about the condition.
+Also, the nature of the condition can be important.
 For example, soda that spills and then becomes sticky and hard from being on the floor for too long is also evidence that the defendant was not working with set inspection procedures.
-This in turn may result in liability for you or a loved one.
+This, in turn, may result in their liability to you or your loved one.

 In addition to the proof issues that accompany the slip and fall case, the type of property in New Jersey is also critical to a successful claim.

 A home is a private property.
-The owners of a home have no responsibility to you as a passerby if you Slip and Fall on ice or trip over something on the homeowner’s property unless the homeowner affirmatively undertook to repair or improve their property but did so in a negligent manner.
+In New Jersey, the owners of a home have no responsibility to you as a passerby if you Slip and Fall on ice or trip over something on the homeowner’s property, unless the homeowner affirmatively undertook to repair or improve their property, and did so in a negligent manner.
 This claim works for you if you’re hurt.
-However, normal conditions not created by the homeowner will fail as the homeowner generally is not responsible for conditions on their land but for the exception that is stated above.
+However, normal conditions not created by the homeowner will fail, as the homeowner generally is not responsible for conditions on their land but for the exception stated above.